sapiens/SqlFu/README.markdown

 var repo=new MyRepository(factory);

 ```
+### Working with multiple databases/providers

 Let's assume I need 2 connections in my app: one for db "Main", other for db "History".
 First we we declare specific interfaces that will be used by the objects which need db access, then add the profiles for each db.
+SqlFu automatically generates concrete classes deriving from `DbFactory` and implementing the interfaces.
+All factories are singletons.

 ```csharp
  public interface IMainDb:IDbFactory